 A similar due diligence (what my friends in the art world refer to as excessive) is needed in the Art market.
 I have actually been called a detective agency by a reputed restorer!
 However, for me, this is just the usual process and carried out with a rigor that most people are not familiar with, and that certainly takes them by surprise.

 A transparent art market has essentially existed in India since the early 2000s.
 Thinking about this,one realizes that the organized market for art and collectibles in India is still very nascent and has a long way to go.
 The limited number of collectors and an even further the limited number of private museums have kept valuations quite low in comparison to the size of the country's growing economy.

-Furthermore - most major sales are restricted to a handful of artists.
-This is a very peculiar problem in India that has been created with lack of research (and the very few who research) , an inclination to follow a fad, and the few passionate collectors who form part of the trade.
-The western world has a top 100 index - here in India we fixate on two or three artists.
-The point here was simply this – the market's focus is limited and there is ample scope for research, curation, and further discovery.
+Furthermore, most major sales are restricted to a handful of artists.
+This is a very peculiar problem in India, created by lack of research , an inclination to follow trends, and only a handful of passionate collectors who are part of the trade.
+The western world has a top 100 index whereas in India, we remain fixated on two or three artists.
+The point here is simply this – the market's focus is limited and there is ample scope for research, curation, and further discovery.

 Why another auction house?
 Every auction house has their niche – artists they are familiar with or collectors of a particular artist from whom they can source quality art works.
 By definition a niche is always limited and this brings forth opportunities for those with a different niche.
 A country like China has over a thousand auction houses, among which probably twenty, at least, are of international repute.
 But in India that number can be easily counted on one finger alone.

 In this scenario, I do believe Prinseps is well positioned.